SuperConfuserUser/superconfuseruser.github.io/_posts/2018-06-26-rails_only_dynamic-ish_form_fields.markdown

 ```
 class TripsController
  def new
   @trip = Trip.new
  end
 end
 ```

-The create route gets a little more interesting.
+The create action gets a little more interesting.
 * Define a private method for `trip_params` allowing `:name`.
 * In the create action, make a new trip with `trip_params` submitted from the form.
 *  If the trip is invalid and can't save, render the form again.